MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 a new instance of the component each time React needs one, and we store the state on that component until the component is unmounted by
 React and its instance and state variables can be garbage collected.
 When we call `ReactDOM.render`, we give it our React element to render, created by the implicit React.createElement which we're using JSX to hide.
-When the react element to be rendered is a class, an instance is initialized, rendered, and mounted (React jargon for its resulting render HTML is added to the DOM and React keeping track of it).
+When the react element to be rendered is a class, an instance is initialized, rendered, and mounted (*mounted* is React jargon for its resulting render HTML is added to the DOM and React is keeping track of it).

 If you pass a function to `React.createElement`, React can't create an instance, so it just runs the function with the props object as an argument from the parent.
+So two different instances of a functional component use the same function, and have no state.
 A functional component used like `<MyFunction a={5} b={"hello"} c />` would be interpreted by React as `MyFunction({a: 5, b:"hello", c: true})'`.
-Then whatever JSX-fragment/React-element that functional component returns is rendered with its components in turn, or raw HTML elements which can be known in JSX as "intrinsic elements".
+Then whatever JSX-fragment/React-element that functional component returns is rendered with its components in turn, and any intrinsic elements or strings marked as literal return.
 The point is, there is no state this way, just the props passed by the parent.

 But we can have state in functional components, when React pays attention to the render order in the tree.
 Before we start using state in our functional component using hooks, lets look at where that state is stored, so we can better understand some of the restrictions hooks will